Double factorial

 1, 3, 15, 105, 945, 10395, 135135, ...

 The term odd factorial is sometimes used for the double factorial of an odd number.

-The term semifactorial is also used by Knuth as a synonym of double factorial.
+There is another definition of double factorial, which can be evaluated for most complex numbers; see below.

 History and usage

 In a 1902 paper, the physicist Arthur Schuster wrote:

 The symbolical representation of the results of this paper is much facilitated by the introduction of a separate symbol for the product of alternate factors, $n \cdot n-2 \cdot n-4 \cdots 1$, if $n$ be odd, or $n \cdot n-2 \cdots 2$ if $n$ be odd [sic].
 I propose to write $n!!$ for such products, and if a name be required for the product to call it the "alternate factorial" or the "double factorial".

 Meserve (1948) states that the double factorial was originally introduced in order to simplify the expression of certain trigonometric integrals that arise in the derivation of the Wallis product.
 Double factorials also arise in expressing the volume of a hyperball and surface area of a hypersphere, and they have many applications in enumerative combinatorics.
 They occur in Student's t-distribution (1908), although Gosset did not use the double exclamation point notation.